 As told to Madhulika Dash

 " They say, life is a box of chocolate.
 And I think that box is always with your dad, the person who all grow up respecting and fearing.
 I, incidentally, was no different.
 He was a formidable figure at home, not in the characteristic dominant style as associated with most dads, instead he was someone who could easily cajole a family to go with his bidding.
+Yes, he was assertive but with a tone that was always warm.
+And yet, there was this quintessential "father phobia" in me that would often make me confide in my mum, my silly mistakes, mischief and all things kid.

 "As I grew, I realised that some of that phobia that comes naturally ebb out as I realised how crucial my dad's role was in shaping my family.
 The realisation, now when I look back wasn't that dramatic as the above line may have made it sound.
 It was more about observing him doing little things.
 Those little things that I did with him, even when I hadn't reached his height, became things that have hugely helped me grow as a person.
 Funnily, it isn't the reason that still cajoles me to do these little things with him even today.
 It is the fact that he is extremely fun to be around – competitive even at times.